-All advertising (except employment recruiting and procurement) by university entities must be expressed in writing to the office of University Marketing in the Division of University Relations in order to confirm it’s:
+All advertising (except employment recruiting and procurement) by university entities, including research recruitment advertising, must be expressed in writing to the office of University Marketing in the Division of University Relations in order to confirm it’s:

 - Compliant with all of VCU’s brand standards

 - Free of grammatical errors, typos and in University style